adumont/hrm-cpu/README.md

 The instruction set is the one from the HRM game, made of a reduce set of 11 instructions, 6 of which can function in direct and indirect addressing modes.

-*TODO: for now, I'm only focusing on Direct Addressing mode.
-Indirect mode will require some changes in the Control Unit.*
+TODO: #4 Implement Indirect addressing mode

 For now, the latest version of the instruction set is described in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WEB_RK878GqC6Xb1BZOdD-QtXDiJCOBEF22lt2ebCDg/edit?usp=sharing).